-(1) In general terms the master and officers serving on a passenger yacht to which this Code applies shall be certificated in accordance with the relevant provisions of the STCW Convention provided that for private passenger yachts appropriate Yacht qualifications may be accepted (see Tables 12.1 to 12.4).
+- (1) In general terms the master and officers serving on a passenger yacht to which this Code applies shall be certificated in accordance with the relevant provisions of the STCW Convention provided that for private passenger yachts appropriate Yacht qualifications may be accepted (see Tables 12.1 to 12.4). - (2) Any person employed or engaged in any capacity on board a seagoing ship to which this Code applies, other than a seafarer employed or engaged as such in accordance with subsection (3), shall be deemed to be a passenger unless such person has satisfactorily undergone familiarisation training and instruction in accordance with the Code to the STCW Convention72 and is in possession of appropriate documentation attesting to the satisfactory completion of such familiarisation training and instruction.

-65 The procedures of Administration concerned with respect to applications for Safe Manning Documents will provide further detail as necessary.
+71 The procedures of Administration concerned with respect to applications for Safe Manning Documents will provide further detail as necessary.
 To effectively convey the general layout and equipment of the yacht, including mooring and un-mooring arrangements, appropriate plans should be submitted which should include a General Arrangement Plan.